raselmandol/raselmandol.github.io/_projects/polyps_classification.md

 </div>

-> **Ongoing Work**: The project is currently in its **research and development phase**, with ongoing efforts to improve spee and accuracy for clinical deployment.
+> **Ongoing Work**: The project is currently in its **research and development phase**, with ongoing efforts to improve speed and accuracy for clinical deployment.

 **Note:** More information about this project will be added soon.